 At Goldman Sachs, CFO Marty Chavez said there was “clearly the potential for increased business activity” resulting from more mergers and acquisitions, more financing and more economic growth in general.

 After a long period of speculation, the announcement of the reform brought clarity, and Chavez said that dialogue had increased with clients as a result.

+Morgan Stanley CEO James Gorman was cautious about predictions, but expected an immediate positive impact in 2018 from the reforms.
 He noted that the firm operated with a higher tax rate than some peers – it had got more US-centric over time rather than less, largely because of its presence in wealth management, which he reckoned was now about 98% US-focused after the firm sold its European business in 2013.